On the sensitivity of the optimal partition for parametric second-order conic optimization: Numerical results

 \subsection{Computation of a nonlinearity interval}

 We apply Algorithm~\ref{alg:nonlinearity_computation} to the parametric SOCO problems~\eqref{ex:introductory_SOCO} and~\eqref{optim_value_analytic} for the computation of a nonlinearity interval.
-Additionally, we consider solving the following parametric SOCO problem which fails the primal nondegeneracy condition on nonlinearity intervals:
+Additionally, we consider solving the following parametric SOCO problem for which the dual nondegeneracy condition fails on nonlinearity intervals:

 for which $(-\infty, 0)$ and $(0,\infty)$ are the nonlinearity intervals and $\epsilon = 0$ is a transition point.